-We believe that our strong culture is a key factor driving our success in developing and maintaining highquality relationships with current/prospective employees, clients, prospects, business partners and the communities within which we live and work.
+We believe that our strong culture is a key factor driving our success in developing and maintaining high-quality relationships with current/prospective employees, clients, prospects, business partners and the communities within which we live and work.
 In early 2021, we became a signatory to the newly announced Diversity in Action Initiative of the Institutional Limited Partners Association ("ILPA").
 This effort focuses on foundational actions that limited partner and general partner organizations are taking to advance diversity, equity and inclusion, both internally and throughout the industry more broadly.
-With approximately 540 employees worldwide as of March 31, 2022, we are proud that our culture has been recognized annually for the last 10 years by Pensions & Investments ("P&I") magazine, a leading investment publication, as a "Best Place to Work in Money Management" since P&I created their list in 2012.
-We are one of just six firms to hold this distinction.
+With approximately 540 employees worldwide as of March 31, 2022, we are proud that our culture has been recognized annually for the last 10 years by Pensions & Investments ("P&I") magazine, a leading investment publication.
 In addition, Hamilton Lane has been recognized by the Central Penn Business Journal as a "Best Place to Work in Pennsylvania," also for the last 10 consecutive years.